bocoup/deploy/README.md

 If you don't have one yet, try a droplet on [digital ocean](https://digitalocean.com/).
 Something with 1gb of memory should be enough to start you off.
 Point a domain at that droplet, and replace `privacy-stack-template.com` with that domain in the following instructions.
 An IP address will work as well.

-### Manully copy or submodule this project into your existing node app
+### Manually copy or submodule this project into your existing node app

 If you want to use a submodule:
 ```sh